 A third type is now available, called Standard Test and it’s in preview.
 You can find this under Application Insights > Availability:

 I created a new Standard Test with the following settings:

-I chose not to parse anything beyond just the SSL certificate validity, and the check occurs every 15 minutes.
-I think it’s still way too often, but that’s the longest interval it allows.
-I’m getting a notification 30 days before the SSL certificate expiring on my site.
+I chose not to parse anything beyond the SSL certificate validity; the check occurs every 15 minutes.
+I think it’s still way too often, but that’s the most extended interval it allows.
+I’m getting a notification 30 days before the SSL certificate expires on my site.
 The other options are 1, 7, 30, 90, or 365 days in advance.

 Lastly, I need to configure the alert.
-This is a bit hidden, but you can access the specific alert once you’ve defined the Standard Test and then clicking the three dots > Open Rules (Alerts) Page.
+This is a bit hidden, but you can access the specific alert once you’ve defined the Standard Test and clicked the three dots > Open Rules (Alerts) Page.